Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 20 Mei 2025 01.37.36 UTC
+- WIB: Selasa, 20 Mei 2025 02.22.07 UTC
-- WITA: Selasa, 20 Mei 2025 02.37.36 UTC
+- WITA: Selasa, 20 Mei 2025 03.22.07 UTC
-- WIT: Selasa, 20 Mei 2025 03.37.36 UTC
+- WIT: Selasa, 20 Mei 2025 04.22.07 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: funny
+Kategori: success